Ex-MLB pitcher Trevor Bauer, woman who accused him of assault in 2021 settle legal dispute – KION546

 Prosecutors decided not to file charges in February 2022.

-Bauer was suspended an unprecedented 324 games by Major League Baseball, a ban reduced to 194 games by an indepedent arbitrator in December of 2022.
+Bauer was suspended an unprecedented 324 games by Major League Baseball, a ban reduced to 194 games by an independent arbitrator in December 2022.
 After Bauer’s suspension ended, the Dodgers cut him and no team picked him up.
 He now plays in Japan.

 Bauer sued the woman, and she countersued.
 Their settlement calls for no exchange of money between the parties, but the woman will receive a separate $300,000 payout from insurance, her attorney, Jesse Kaplan, said in a letter to Bauer’s lawyers.